Ditectrev/DP-203/README.md

 - [ ] Box 1: DATEDIFF.
 Box 2: MAX.
 Box 3: TumblingWindow.
 - [x] Box 1: MAX.
 Box 2: TumblingWindow.
 Box 3: DATEDIFF.

 ### You plan to create an Azure Synapse Analytics dedicated SQL pool.
-You need to minimize the time it takes to identify queries that return confidential information as defined by the company’s data privacy regulations and the users who executed the queues.
+You need to minimize the time it takes to identify queries that return confidential information as defined by the company's data privacy regulations and the users who executed the queues.
 Which two components should you include in the solution?

 - [x] sensitivity-classification labels applied to columns that contain confidential information.
 - [ ] resource tags for databases that contain confidential information.